Salmon Cobb Salad ~ a twist on a classic main course salad that proves that salad can complete with tacos or pizza any night of the week!

 Watercress: possibly my favorite green, it has a peppery flavor and it’s packed with nutrients.

-Is Romaine safe to eat?
+are leafy greens safe to eat?

 - There’s new labeling going into effect that will assure you that your lettuce is safe, look for it.

 - When in doubt, ask your produce manager, that’s what they’re there for.
-My grocery store only stocks safe romaine, so I feel comfortable eating it.

-6 Lettuces you can substitute for romaine ~
+6 lettuces you can substitute for romaine

 - iceberg